Search

 National 2016 Conference, 29 August-2 September 2016 Adelaide: Engage Create Lead.

-This conference presentation (PowerPoint slides) supports the paper which explores the capacity of academic librarians to participate in creating an app which brings together key journal information in a userfriendly interface that assists academics with maximising their research impact.
+[Peer reviewed] This conference paper explores the capacity of academic librarians to participate in creating an app which brings together key journal information in a userfriendly interface that assists academics with maximising their research impact.
 The paper discusses how research impact is at the heart of institutional performance and reputation and is increasingly gaining prominence in academic library services.
 The University of Wollongong (UOW) Library implemented a Research Impact Analysis Service (RIAS) in 2011 to help researchers, research centres and the University strengthen their impact by providing detailed, strategic reports based on citations analysis drawn from numerous datasets.
 Consideration was given to issues of scalability and capacity to sustain and grow the service.
 An opportunity for collaboration arose, connecting the Library’s business need with the software development skills of JoindUp, a local start-up company under the umbrella of UOW’s iAccelerate business incubator program.
 The vision was to introduce efficiencies and innovation in the production of Journal Impact Reports.
 The project brief was to develop an application that draws journal metrics together to empower academics in their strategic publishing decisions.

 A project team was established and developed the Publish for Impact app which allows researchers to access a range of journal indicators in a user-friendly interface, providing a comparison of relevant titles.
 The Publish for Impact app has demonstrated the capability of academic libraries to embrace the development of new technologies to bring strategic benefits and add value to Library services.
 The app enables workload efficiencies, flexibility and assists academics to make informed decisions when choosing where to publish.